bkerley/bryceblog/_drafts/animal-crossing-new-horizons.md

 The week after that was weird.
-I first made a mask out of a T-shirt, bought some masks, did some woodworking, was very paranoid while shopping, and finished "Kentucky Route Zero," which is absolutely brilliant and you simply must play it.
+I first made a mask out of a T-shirt, bought some masks, did some woodworking, was very paranoid while shopping, and finished "Kentucky Route Zero."
+(KRZ) Kentucky Route Zero is superb; after I completed it, I saw it described as a game that's less about how you interact with the magically realistic Kentucky, but about how you feel about the predicaments imposed on the varied and well-written characters.
+It's not at all a difficult game, but it is absolutely brilliant.

-Through all of this, the pre-release reviews for New Horizons went out of control;
+Through this first week of lockdown, the pre-release reviews for New Horizons went out of control;
 the promise of being able to virutally visit your friends' "homes" and interact with characters in a relaxed non-threatening cartoon was *really* appealing